 Baseball is a game that requires a combination of flexibility, endurance, coordination and reflex.
 For generations, any kind of weight-training was deemed counter-productive for a baseball player and thus an uncommon practice.
 Of course, this viewpoint has long been debunked; strength gains do not necessarily inhibit baseball’s pre-requisite skills.
 Indeed, advances in training and nutrition continue to enhance performance in all our games.

-Consider the string of high-profile athletes who have traipsed off to Europe in the past two or three years to receive some new-fangled blood spinning treatment.
-Rave reviews seem to be increasing business, but why Europe?
-It is simple because this procedure has not been approved for use in the Good Ol’ USA.
+Consider the string of high-profile athletes who have traipsed off to Europe in the past two or three years to receive some new-fangled blood-spinning treatment.
+Rave reviews seem to be increasing business.
+Why Europe?
+Because this procedure has not been approved for use in the Good Ol’ USA.

 Therein lies the problem facing any sports league or anti-doping agency.
 At what point does the legitimate attempt to improve performance become an unfair advantage deserving of reprimand?

-Better product and more informed usage, abetted by MLB’s lack of a testing program and Barry’s obsessive drive, than produced “the greatest five consecutive seasons of any hitter in baseball history.” (page 282, Game of Shadows) The Bonds experience shows clearly that (a) performance is indeed enhanced and (b) there are consequences, both short and long-term, to the use of anabolic steroids.
+Better product and more informed usage, abetted by MLB’s lack of a testing program and Barry’s obsessive drive, then produced “the greatest five consecutive seasons of any hitter in baseball history.” (page 282, Game of Shadows) The Bonds experience shows clearly that (a) performance is indeed enhanced and (b) there are consequences, both short- and long-term, to the use of anabolic steroids.

-pharmaceutical medications is just the next evolutionary step in the development of the game—like the use of fielding gloves, or the invention of the specialized relief pitcher?
+What’s less clear, though, is whether this is creating an unfair advantage that needs to be outlawed.
+Is it remotely possible that the supervised use of these pharmaceutical medications is just the next evolutionary step in the development of the game—like the use of fielding gloves, or the invention of the specialized relief pitcher?
 How will athletes be training in 20 or 50 years?
-The question remains are all these “tweaks” introduced for the explicit purpose of enhancing either individual or team performance?
+And are not all these “tweaks” introduced for the explicit purpose of enhancing either individual or team performance?